Seek Returns logo

 FSLR has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-AR vs. FSLR: A comparison of their Payout Ratio against their respective Oil & Gas Exploration & Production and Solar industry benchmarks.
+AR vs. FSLR: A comparison of their Dividend Payout Ratio (TTM) against their respective Oil, Gas & Consumable Fuels and Semiconductors & Semiconductor Equipment industry benchmarks.

 Dividend at a Glance